Inharrime District: History

 The name "Inharyni" was recorded by Vasco da Gama during his 1498 Indian expedition; it is not entirely clear whether this is identical to Inharrime, which appears much later in the colonial documents.
 In 1815, the Portuguese colonial administration was established in Nhamiba, currently Inharrime.
 Later it was moved to the current location.

 Administrative divisions

 The district is divided into two postos, Inharrime (three localities) and Mocumbi (two localities).

 Demographics

 As of 2005, 45% of the population of the district was younger than 15 years.
-The most common mothertongue among the population was Chopi.
+The most common mother tongue among the population was Chopi.
 44% were analphabetic, mostly women.

 Economy

 About 1% of the households in the district have access to electricity.

 Agriculture

 In the district, there are 18,000 farms which have on average 2.5 ha of land.
 The main agricultural products are corn, cassava, cowpea, peanut, cotton, and sugar cane.

 Transportation

 There is a road network in the district which includes a 40 km stretch of the national road EN1, crossing the eastern part of the district.